 During the third quarter of 2023, the Company experienced a continued decline in sales and profitability in the RF&S Components reporting unit and have reduced forecasted sales in future years.
 The Company considered these factors to be indicators of potential impairment requiring the Company to test the related goodwill for impairment.
 As of October 2, 2023, the Company completed a quantitative goodwill impairment analysis related to its RF&S Components reporting unit by comparing the fair value of the reporting unit with its carrying amount.
 In making this assessment, management relies on a number of factors, including expected future operating results, business plans, economic projections, anticipated future cash flows, business trends and declines in the Company's market capitalization.
-The Company determined the fair value of the reporting unit by using both a DCF and a market approach.
-Under the market approach, the Company used revenue and earnings multiples based on comparable industry multiples to estimate the fair value of the reporting unit.
+The Company used revenue and earnings multiples based on comparable industry multiples to estimate the fair value of the reporting unit.
 If the carrying amount of a reporting unit exceeds the reporting unit's fair value, the amount by which the carrying value exceeds the fair value is recognized as an impairment loss.